You can pass information from a parent component down to a child using properties.

 values- the list of possible values for the property.

-Note : Currently, most of the types above work just as annotations and don’t have any practical use aside from documentation.
+Note: Currently, some of the types above work just as annotations and don't have any practical use aside from documentation.
 If the type you need is not in that list, you can safely use

 :eventare handled differently, i.e. there are extra rules and behaviours applied to them.